arugoa/Embedded-Week-4/README.md

 The four axes are `lX`, `lY`,`rX`, `rY`, and they have bounds of -660 to 660.
 The two switches are `lS` and `rS`, and they have one of three states, `Remote::SwitchState::UP`, `Remote::SwitchState::MID`, or `Remote::SwitchState::DOWN`.

+## Chassis Motors and Wheels

+The motors that turn the wheels on the robot and allow them to move around are called the chassis motors.

+Note that the wheels that we work with on the robot are not regular wheels.
+Instead, they are omnidirectional wheels that allow for movement in any direction.
+However, these come with their own drawbacks such as slippage and possibly requiring positioning the wheels in a certain way to get over obstacles.

+With omnidirectional wheels, we can do 3 things to the robot.
+We can make it move forward/backward, strafe left/right, and rotate clockwise/counterclockwise.
+By sending commands to each chassis motor at the same time it allows for these movements.

 # Exercise #1

 For this exercise, we're writing main robot code.
 The task is to make the main robot code do as such: